 Last winter, Whistler Blackcomb had a reservation system for skiing and riding, but not this season.
 They’ll be loading lifts and gondolas at normal capacity.

-Vaccines are not required to ski or ride, but you do have to show proof of vaccination to dine indoors (more details below in the dining section).
+Vaccines are not required to ski or ride, and proof of vaccination is no longer required to dine indoors.

 Face Coverings for Whistler Blackcomb